Premillennialism

 Premillennialism is often used to refer specifically to those who adhere to the beliefs in an earthly millennial reign of Christ as well as a rapture of the faithful coming before (dispensational) or after (historic) the Great Tribulation preceding the Millennium.
-For the last century, the belief has been common in Evangelicalism according to surveys on this topic.
-Amillennialists do not view the thousand years mentioned in Revelation as a literal thousand years but see the number "thousand" as symbolic and numerological.
+In the 20th century, the belief became common in Evangelicalism according to surveys on this topic.

-Premillennialism is distinct from the other views such as postmillennialism which views the millennial rule as occurring before the second coming.

 Terminology

-The current religious term "premillennialism" did not come into use until the mid-19th century.
-Coining the word was "almost entirely the work of British and American Protestants and was prompted by their belief that the French and American Revolutions (the French, especially) realized prophecies made in the books of Daniel and Revelation."
+The current religious term premillennialism did not come into use until the mid-19th century.
+The word's coinage was "almost entirely the work of British and American Protestants and was prompted by their belief that the French and American Revolutions (the French, especially) realized prophecies made in the books of Daniel and Revelation."

 Other views

 The proponents of amillennialism interpret the millennium as being a symbolic period of time, which is consistent with the highly symbolic nature of the literary and apocalyptic genre of the Book of Revelation, sometimes indicating that the thousand years represent God's rule over his creation or the Church.

-Post-millennialism, for example, agrees with premillennialism about the future earthly reign of Christ, but disagrees on the concept of a rapture and tribulation before the millennium begins.
 Postmillennialists hold to the view that the Second Coming will happen after the millennium.